What Are Reflexive Pronouns? (with Examples)

 He hurt himself.

-Reflexive pronouns can also be used to give more emphasis to the subject or object.
+Reflexive pronouns can also be used to give more emphasis to the

 Example: